Quiet BlueHDi 130, eight-speed auto, 412-litre boot, the obvious pick for cross-border days out of Tivat.

 Behind the wheel

-The 308 Mk3 is adult mid-size French — a class larger than the 208, a generation more serious, and a noticeably better long-distance car than anything below it on the TIV rank.
-The 1.5 BlueHDi 130 diesel is the common pick and the better match for Montenegro's terrain: torque from 1,750 rpm, a six-speed manual that is light and positive, or the eight-speed EAT auto that shuffles ratios almost invisibly.
+The 308 Mk3 is adult mid-size French, a class above the 208 and a noticeably better long-distance car than anything below it on the TIV rank.
+The 1.5 BlueHDi 130 diesel is the common pick and the better fit for Montenegrin terrain: torque from 1,750 rpm, a six-speed manual that is light and positive, or the eight-speed EAT auto that shuffles ratios almost invisibly.
 The 1.2 PureTech 130 petrol is livelier at the top but works harder on long climbs.
-The cabin uses the familiar small-wheel i-Cockpit and configurable digital panels; it feels more expensive than the 208's equivalent fit.
-At 130 km/h the noise floor is genuinely low.
+The cabin uses the small-wheel i-Cockpit and configurable digital panels, and at 130 km/h on the Sozina motorway the noise floor is genuinely low.
+It feels more expensive inside than the 208's equivalent fit.

 On Tivat Airport routes

 On the longer routes out of Tivat Airport, the 308 finds its groove.
-The Budva–Bar expressway leg is effortless; the diesel settles at 1,800 rpm and returns an honest 4.4 L/100 km.
-The Piva-canyon day-trip from TIV toward Plužine is where the diesel torque earns its place — one downshift for an overtake past a slow camper, immediate response, no drama.
-The Vrmac tunnel exit is dispatched without complaint, though at 4,367 mm you notice the length on the tightest two corners.
-Cross-winds on the Sozina approach to Bar are shrugged off.
-The weak point is broken-edge tarmac in Podgorica, where the firmer damping translates imperfections a C3 would smooth.
+The Sozina motorway leg from TIV to Podgorica, ninety kilometres in an hour and twenty-five, is effortless; the diesel settles at 1,800 rpm and returns an honest 4.4 L/100 km.
+The seventy-kilometre Dubrovnik trip via the Kamenari ferry and Debeli Brijeg border is dispatched in roughly an hour and forty-five with calm overtakes past slow tour buses.
+The 12 km Vrmac tunnel run to Kotor is uneventful, though at 4,367 mm you notice the length on the tightest two corners of the Tabačina lot approach.
+Cross-winds on the Sozina viaducts are shrugged off.

 Space and load

-The 412-litre boot is a proper family size — square corners, low load lip, a useful flat shape seats-up.
-Three large cases and two cabin bags fit at the TIV handover without stacking; fold the rear bench for 1,323 litres and a full Durmitor hiking trip for four travels easily, 50-litre packs and boots and poles and a rope bag with room for a cool-box.
-Beach gear for a Plavi Horizonti day out for four — chairs, parasol, cool-bag, snorkels — fits seats-up.
-Camping kit for a Biogradska Gora weekend with tent, mats, stove and cooler asks for some planning but goes in.
-It is not an estate, but for a hatch it is genuinely spacious.
+The 412-litre boot is a proper family size, square corners, low load lip, useful flat shape seats-up.
+Three large cases and two cabin bags fit at the kerbside handover without stacking.
+Fold the rear bench for 1,323 litres and a Durmitor hiking trip for four travels easily, 50-litre packs, boots, poles, with room for a cool-box.
+Beach gear for four at Plavi Horizonti, chairs, parasol, cool-bag, snorkels, fits seats-up after the eight-kilometre run south of TIV.
+Camping kit for a Biogradska Gora weekend with tent, mats, stove and a cooler asks for some planning but goes in.
+For a hatch it is genuinely spacious.

 Best journeys from TIV

-The 308 suits the family of four collecting at TIV for a ten-day loop — three nights in Kotor, three in Žabljak, three in Ulcinj — where the brief is one car handling every leg equally.
-It also works for a pair of friends doing the Tivat–Dubrovnik–Mostar cross-border drive with real luggage and a need for motorway refinement.
+The 308 suits the family of four collecting at TIV for a ten-day loop, three nights in Kotor, three at Žabljak, three on the Petrovac side, where the brief is one car covering every leg equally.
+It also fits two friends doing the Tivat-to-Mostar weekend with real luggage and a need for motorway refinement.
 Returning visitors who rented a 208 last time and wanted more boot are its natural customers.
-It is more car than a coastal-only couple needs from TIV, and the length starts to count against it for those whose week lives inside Kotor old-town parking bays.
+It is more car than a coastal-only couple needs from TIV, and the 4.37-metre length starts to count against it for those whose week lives inside the Kotor Tabačina lot.

 Practical notes

-Diesel economy is genuinely impressive — 4.4 L/100 km at 120 km/h, 5.0 in mixed driving, and a 52-litre tank pushing past 1,000 km between fills.
+Diesel economy is genuinely good: 4.4 L/100 km at a steady 120 km/h on the Sozina, 5.0 in mixed driving, and a 52-litre tank pushing past 1,000 km between fills.
 The petrol returns closer to 6.0.
-Parking is workable rather than easy: Kotor bastion-gate bays take a 4.37 m car with care, the Budva perimeter has enough long bays but they fill early in July–August; Porto Montenegro valet is the path of least resistance from TIV.
-Front-wheel drive on all-season rubber handles coastal winter cleanly; chains are legally required on Žabljak and Kolašin passes November–March.
-Summer AC is strong and the rear vents matter for four-up Ulcinj trips in August heat.
+Parking is workable rather than easy: the Tabačina bays in Kotor accept 4.37 metres with care, the Budva pedestrian-zone perimeter has long bays but they fill by 10am in July and August, and Porto Montenegro valet at fifteen euros a day is the path of least resistance from TIV when you base in Tivat town.
+Front-wheel drive on all-season rubber copes with bay winters cleanly.

 The verdict

-Pick the 308 at TIV when the trip mixes distance, mountains and a real luggage load and you want one calm car for all of it.
-Skip it if the week is coastal and two-up — a Clio or 208 does the same job a size smaller.
+Pick the 308 at TIV when the trip mixes Sozina motorway distance, mountain ascents toward Žabljak or Kolašin, and a real four-up luggage load, and you want one calm car covering every leg of a ten-day mixed itinerary.
+The cross-border weekend to Mostar via the Lepetane ferry, the Tivat-to-Žabljak two-hundred-kilometre run, the long days Tivat to Ulcinj and back via the Adriatic coast road; all of these reward a 308 over anything below it.
+Skip it if the week is coastal and two-up, since a Clio or 208 does the same job a size smaller and parks in the Tabačina lot more easily.

 Inside the car